CapMousse/include.js/README.markdown

-Require.js
+Include.js
 ==========
 A tiny javascript loader with cache control.

 How to
 ------
-Simplely add *require.js* in your project and load it.
+Simplely add *Include.js* in your project and load it.

-    require([
+    include([
         'script1.js',
         ['other/js/script3.js', function(){ //do something extraordinary when this file is loaded}] ['other/js/script3.js', function(){ //do something extraordinary when this file is loaded}, 'OjectInFile']